Some fine walks amongst superb scenery!

 A range of local excursions and activities may be available to book at your destination through a local operator.
 We have no involvement in such activities or excursions which are not run, supervised or controlled in any way by us.
 Your contract will be with the local activity supplier and we accept no responsibility for their actions or omissions.

 When budgeting for your holiday, you will need to consider drinks, any meals not included in the holiday price, non-included entrance fees, optional excursions you may choose to participate in locally and any souvenirs or additional services such as laundry.
-A general guideline for lunches and drinks is £10-£20 per person per day.
+A general guideline for snacks and drinks is £5-£10 per person per day.
+This is a full board tour so no need to account for lunches.

 Currency in India

 The currency in India is the Rupee (Rs).
-It is not possible to buy or sell Indian currency outside India.
+It is not usually possible to buy or sell Indian currency outside India.
 All prices in India will be listed in Rupees.
-It is possible at some hotels to exchange small amounts of cash (take some cash with you - US Dollars and Sterling being the easiest) and the larger towns have banks with ATMs where you can withdraw Rupees (ensure your debit card is linked with Visa or Mastercard).
-Note that in India, unlike UK, you insert your card & remove it immediately before entering your PIN.
+It is possible to exchange small amounts of cash (take some cash with you - US Dollars and Sterling being the easiest ) and the larger towns have banks with ATMs where you can withdraw Rupees (ensure your debit card is linked with Visa or Mastercard).
 If in doubt, check with your bank prior to travel that you will able to withdraw cash in India.

 Although entirely at your own discretion, tipping is an important aspect of tourism and hospitality life and expectations are fairly high.
 In order to simplify tipping, we strongly recommend that you allow your leader to take care of making sure tips are given to hotel and restaurant staff & to local guides and drivers.
 This will be done using some funds provided by us together with, if you wish, a contribution from you, which he/she will collect during the holiday.